Raw foodism: Raw veganism

 Raw veganism has rarely been practised in history, but it became a fad in the 21st century.
 A raw vegan diet consists of unprocessed, raw plant foods that have not been heated above 40-49 °C. Typical foods included in raw food diets are fruits, vegetables, nuts, seeds, and sprouted grains and legumes.

 Among raw vegans are subgroups, such as "fruitarians", "juicearians", or "sproutarians".
 Fruitarians eat primarily or exclusively fruits, berries, seeds, and nuts.
 Juicearians process their raw plant foods into juice.

 The British Dietetic Association named the raw vegan diet one of the "top 5 worst celeb diets to avoid in 2018", raising a concern that it could compromise long-term health.
-"BDA Verdict: A carefully planned vegan diet with the necessary supplements like vitamin B12 and vitamin D can be healthy, but it is not a guarantee of losing weight.
-A vegan cake is still a cake, vegan syrups are adding sugar and vegan foods often contain the same calories as non-vegan foods", and "may not damage your health in the short-term but could in the long-term if not balanced."